-When Washington Post science writer Brian Vastag found Ray Stanford, an amateur dinosaur footprint tracker in the D.C. suburbs who had found an unusual baby dinosaur footprint, he thought he had stumbled upon a “nice little day story.”
+When Washington Post science writer Brian Vastag found Ray Stanford, an amateur dinosaur footprint tracker in the Washington, DC suburbs who had found an unusual baby dinosaur footprint, he thought he had stumbled upon a “nice little day story.”
 Soon, though, he realized that Stanford’s newest find was only the most recent chapter in a far deeper story.
 The more time Vastag spent with Stanford, the stranger and more complex his story became.
-Vastag’s tale of one man’s obsession, and the scientific beliefs he overturned, is a model of profile writing — detailed but restrained, exuberant but never uncritical.
-[Tireless Tracker Rewrote the Book on Dinosaurs in Maryland appeared in the Washington Post on April 19, 2012.
+Vastag’s tale of one man’s obsession, and the scientific beliefs he overturned, is a model of profile writing—detailed but restrained, exuberant but never uncritical.
+“Tireless Tracker Rewrote the Book on Dinosaurs in Maryland” appeared in The Washington Post on April 19, 2012.
 Here, Vastag tells TON co-founder Siri Carpenter the story behind his story.
 (This interview has been edited for length and clarity.)

 How did you get the idea for this story?